aiiddqd/feditor/README.md

-# Feditor - fronted editor for WordPress
+# Feditor - frontemd editor for WordPress

 - flexible API
 - simple for start